 \subsection{Verified Certified Robustness Counterexamples}

 Prior work has shown that the discrepancy between floating-point and real arithmetic can cause \emph{complete} robustness verifiers to yield exactly these kinds of misleading answers~\cite{Jia_Rinard_SAS21,zombori2021fooling}.
-A complete robustness verifier is one that, when given an input point~$x$ and perturbation bound~$\varepsilon$ such that $x$ is not robust, is able to return sufficient evidence about why~$x$ was not robust to allow the construction of a nearby point~$x'$ within $\varepsilon$ of~$x$ that is classified differently to~$x$.
-Prior work~\cite{Jia_Rinard_SAS21} has shown how the ability to produce such~$x'$ allows one to search for an input~$x_0$ that the verifier claims is robust for $\varepsilon$ and $x_0$ is almost exactly $\varepsilon$ away from the model's decision boundary such that it is possible to find an adversarial point~$x_1$ that is within $\varepsilon$ of~$x_0$ but that is classified differently to~$x_0$.
-In other words, $x_1$ is a \emph{counterexample} to the verifier's claim that $x_0$ is robust at $\varepsilon$.
+A complete robustness verifier, when given an input point~$x$ and perturbation bound~$\varepsilon$ such that $x$ is not robust, returns sufficient evidence to construct a nearby point~$x'$ within $\varepsilon$ of~$x$ that is classified differently to~$x$.
+Prior work~\cite{Jia_Rinard_SAS21} has shown how this ability allows one to search for an input~$x_0$ that the verifier claims is robust for $\varepsilon$, yet sits almost exactly $\varepsilon$ from the model's decision boundary, alongside an adversarial point~$x_1$ within $\varepsilon$ of~$x_0$ that is classified differently to~$x_0$---a \emph{counterexample} to the verifier's claim that $x_0$ is robust at $\varepsilon$.

 One way to think about a complete verifier is that its analysis is tight, in the sense that it doesn't under-estimate robustness.

-In contrast, sensitivity-based robustness certifiers are typically not complete.
-In order to be sound and efficient, these kinds of certifiers tend to over-estimate a neural network's sensitivity and, therefore, under-estimate robustness.
-For this reason, it is not obvious that such certifiers should also be prone to giving misleading answers due to the discrepancy between floating-point and real arithmetic.
-For instance, because certification uses \emph{global} margin Lipschitz constants, it upper bounds (and thus over-estimates) the model's sensitivity for any particular input point~$x$.
-Perhaps the conservatism introduced by this over-estimation is sufficient to account for floating-point discrepancies.
+In contrast, sensitivity-based robustness certifiers are typically not complete: to be sound and efficient, they tend to over-estimate a neural network's sensitivity (e.g., via \emph{global} margin Lipschitz constants) and, therefore, under-estimate robustness.
+For this reason, it is not obvious that such certifiers should also be prone to giving misleading answers due to the discrepancy between floating-point and real arithmetic: perhaps the conservatism introduced by this over-estimation is sufficient to account for it.